Mkranj/PapersCited/README.md

 # PapersCited
+## v1.0.0
 Write an Excel file containing all citations found in a document, so they can be used to check or build a reference list.

 ## Dependencies:
 This program was written using Python 3.9.12.
 It requires the following modules: textract, xlsxwriter

-To install them in Powershell, type "*pip install textract*", followed by "*pip install xlsxwriter*"
+To install them in Powershell, type "*pip install textract*", followed by "*pip install xlsxwriter*".

 # About:
 ***PapersCited*** is a small Python program designed to help you with **writing and reviewing reference lists** in your scientific articles.
 It reads through a document of your choice and takes a note every time something is cited.
 At the end, it writes all those citations in an Excel file in alphabetical order, omitting duplicate entries.